christian-cahig/CVE154F_AY-2024-2025-S1/labs/setup-guide.md

   andd
 - [Matplotlib](https://matplotlib.org/) (3.9.2)

+Moreover, conda will look for Python and the said packages in the conda-forge channel.

 Follow the prompts to complete the process, and make sure you are connected to the internet.